dayvidpham/AlpineArtistry/README.md

 6. Go to your favourite site.
 7. Click the extension in the extension bar!

+## Features

+* Give you a new perspective across ALL Chrome windows!
+* Change the background color and text color!
+* Motivational cat coach for when you're idle and goofing around!!
+* Click the extension icon for ...
+  * ... access to a GUI pane that allows you to change the background color and text color!
+  * .......
+MEOWing sounds!!
+  * ............
+FLYING CATS!!!

 ## Video Installation and Demo

 Link to the video showing how to install and run the extension, with all of its features!